PLUMPTON GREEN - LBSCR c 1910

 THE LAYOUT

-Our model is very closely based on Plumpton as it was in the period 1900-1920.
+Our model is very closely based on Plumpton as it was in the period 1900-1914.
 Inevitably some compromises have been made (hence the name ‘Plumpton Green’).
 The station limits have been shortened a little, and the layby sidings have been truncated, with most of the length of each siding ‘off-scene’.
-The only significant changes I have made to the facilities are the provision of the up bay to add some operational interest (principally intended for horse boxes), and the connection from a brickworks at the London end.
+The only significant changes we have made to the facilities are the provision of the up bay to add some operational interest (principally intended for horse boxes), and the connection from a brickworks at the London end.

 The layout is controlled by a fully interlocked mechanical lever frame, with miniature Tyer’s two-position block instruments for communication between the main signal box and the fiddle yards.